alban-read/Scheme-Windows-Workspace/App/docs/graphics.md

 #### <a name="image-pane">The image pane</a>

-This displays an image; created typically by the GDI+ based drawing functions.

-This pane exists as way to interactively test scripts that draw 2D images.
+Graphics commands can be used to draw lines and shapes that can be displayed in the image pane.

-There are a couple of examples in the scripts folder; if you copy one and drop it onto the evaluator view it will draw a graphic.
-Also you can run through the examples here.
+There are a couple of examples in the scripts folder; you can run them to do some drawing.

+Also you can try out the examples in the documentation.

 #### <a name="graphics-functions">Graphics functions</a>

-These functions work on a single bitmap in memory; it does not need to be visible.
+These functions work on an 'offscreen' image in memory; the image pane is just a way to display them.

-The image pane; when visible;  also display the bitmap as it is being drawn.
+You can also create drawings and save them to a file; without showing them in the image pane.

-Windows includes a 2D software; alpha blending graphics library;  that provides the drawing functions.
+Windows includes a graphics library (GDI+);  that provides these drawing functions.

-- Set the app to Docking Image Layout and an image view will be displayed; your graphics commands can be displayed there.
+####  Showing the image pane

+- If you have set Docking to Browser Layout;  you can select the image pane to the right.
+- If not using the documentation: Set Docking to Image Layout.
-- You can drag and drop an example from a scripts folder onto the Evaluator view; such as drawtree.ss which will draw a tree shape when evaluated.
+- You can drag and drop an example from the scripts folder to the Evaluator view; such as drawtree.ss which will draw a tree shape.
-- Or select a function from the browser pane and shift-run it.
+- Or select a function from this browser documentation pane and shift-run it.

+#### Warning

-- On  high DPI screens; it helps performance to keep the image pane; a reasonable size.
+- On  high DPI screens; the image pane becomes very large.
+-  It helps performance to keep the image pane; a reasonable size; or just use a 1920x1080 screen mode.

 [contents](#contents)